A Stitch in Time: Learning Procedural Workflow via Self-Supervised Plackett-Luce Ranking: Related Work

 \textbf{Temporal Correspondence Learning.} Understanding temporal correspondence between frames is crucial for modeling procedural activities.
 Early supervised methods using optical flow and motion estimation were effective but required costly pixel-level annotations~\cite{Teed2020RAFT:Flow, Sun2018PWC-Net:Volume, Xu2017AccurateProcessing, Ilg2017FlowNetNetworks}.
 To overcome this issue, self-supervised approaches learned spatio-temporal correspondence by tracking objects or patches across frames~\cite{Wang2019LearningTime, Zhang2023BoostingLearning, Jabri2020Space-timeWalk, Xu2021RethinkingPerspective, Li2019Joint-taskCorrespondence}.
 More recently, temporal predictive reconstruction has emerged, where SiamMAE~\cite{Gupta2023SiameseAutoencoders} predicts a future frame from the past and T-CoRe~\cite{Liu2025WhenLearning} using both past and future frames to reconstruct a central frame.
 While these methods excel at learning fine-grained correspondence, they lack a mechanism to capture video's long-term procedural structure.
 Training models to order frame sequences has also been proposed~\cite{Xu2019Self-SupervisedPrediction, Wei2018LearningTime, Lee2017UnsupervisedSequences, Fernando2017Self-SupervisedNetworks, Misra2016ShuffleVerification, Hu2021ContrastLearning, Sermanet2017Time-ContrastiveObservation}.
 However, this approach is limited by suboptimal objectives, such as pairwise comparisons that provide a local signal~\cite{Hu2021ContrastLearning,Lee2017UnsupervisedSequences, Sermanet2017Time-ContrastiveObservation}, or permutation classification tasks that miscast relative ordering as absolute classification~\cite{Xu2019Self-SupervisedPrediction, Wei2018LearningTime, Misra2016ShuffleVerification}.
 Our work, PL-Stitch, addresses this gap by reformulating temporal understanding as a more robust, probabilistic listwise ranking problem, which we argue is a more natural and direct way to model sequences.

-\textbf{Procedural Activity Understanding.} Modeling procedural activities involves recognizing both the individual action steps and their temporal sequence.
-Many recent works rely on densely annotated videos to localize and predict the order of steps~\cite{Chang2020ProcedureVideos,Kuehne2014TheActivities,Tang2019COIN:Analysis,Zhukov2019Cross-TaskVideos,Damen2021TheBaselines}.
-To reduce the reliance on expensive labels, subsequent research has explored weakly supervised approaches.
-These methods typically operate on the premise that language provides semantic context for understanding complex procedures, leveraging transcripts~\cite{Bojanowski2015Weakly-SupervisedText,Zhao2022PSupervision,Zhukov2019Cross-TaskVideos}, video–narration alignment~\cite{Miech2020End-to-EndVideos,Elhamifar2020Self-supervisedVideos,Zhong2023LearningNarrations,Yuan2024Procedure-awareAugmentation}, text-derived procedural graphs~\cite{Zhou2023Procedure-AwareUnderstanding}, or text-guided step discovery~\cite{Shah2023STEPs:Videos}.
-In contrast, we show that PL-Stitch can learn robust procedural representations solely from the video signal in a fully self-supervised regime, effectively eliminating the need for auxiliary modalities.
+\textbf{Procedural Activity Understanding.} Modeling procedural activities, which involves both recognizing action steps and their temporal sequence, is a long-standing challenge in video understanding.
+Most recent works consider training on densely-annotated videos to localize and predict the order of steps and the logical dependencies~\cite{Xie2026SpatiaLQA:Models, Chang2020ProcedureVideos, Kuehne2014TheActivities, Tang2019COIN:Analysis, Zhukov2019Cross-TaskVideos, Damen2021TheBaselines}.
+To reduce this reliance on expensive labels, other methods have explored weakly-supervised approaches, such as learning from only a transcript of action steps without timestamps~\cite{Bojanowski2015Weakly-SupervisedText, Zhao2022PSupervision,Zhukov2019Cross-TaskVideos}.
+In contrast, our work operates in a fully self-supervised regime, learning a representation from the video signal alone that can be leveraged for procedural video understanding.